 The first blood purity statute was enacted, somewhat arbitrarily, two decades before the marriage of Isabella I and Ferdinand II, after a 1449 Christian riot turned violent in Toledo, the capital of what was then the kingdom of Castile.
 The statute, titled Sentencia Estatuto de Toledo, banned Jewish and Muslim converts to Christianity—known as conversos and Moriscos, respectively—from entry into public office and any official positions in the Castilian government.
 However, the document seems to have been of local character only, as it was publicly condemned by both the monarchy and the Catholic Church.

-Unfortunately, it wasn’t long before the Catholic monarchs of Spain—as Isabella I and Ferdinand II were jointly called—decided that new converts should indeed have less rights than Old Christian settlers.
+Unfortunately, it wasn’t long before the Catholic monarchs of Spain—as Isabella I and Ferdinand II were jointly called—decided that new converts should indeed have fewer rights than Old Christian settlers.
 It didn’t help that some of these converts had been discovered practicing Judaism and Islam in secret.
 So, with papal blessing (and the common goal of securing Spanish and Christian hegemony over the peninsula) the Iberian rulers resolved to make all the New Christians morally inadequate to be part of many civil and ecclesiastical institutions.
 And thus, los estatutos de limpieza were born.

 After 1449, statutes of limpieza began to spread rapidly throughout the Iberian peninsula.
 In practice, their enactment was ensured—with ruthless efficiency—by one of the most infamous tribunals of modern history: the Spanish Inquisition (which, let’s be honest, nobody expected to appear here).
 Established in 1478 by the Spanish monarchs, the Inquisition was originally created to maintain Catholic orthodoxy and identify potential heretics.
-However, it quickly became the infernal apparatus by which the Iberian monarchs, methodically and quickly, “catholicized” the peninsula.
+However, it quickly became the infernal apparatus by which the Iberian monarchs, methodically and quickly, “Catholicized” the peninsula.

 Since Catholicism did not allow for forced baptisms, the Inquisitors had to get a bit creative at the beginning.
 So, instead of “coercing” the infidels and non-Christians to convert by forcing their heads into holy water, they began “encouraging” them into conversion, by way of such, well, little things as threatening them with death or torture lest they willingly accept Catholicism as their new faith.
 The process culminated with the royal decrees of 1492 and 1502, which ordered Jews and Muslims to either convert to Catholicism or leave Spain.